homeki/homekicore/README.md

 3. `./gradlew jar`
 4. `cd vagrant`
 5. `vagrant up`
-6. `./run.sh`
+6. `./run-server.sh`

 This will start the jar built through gradle on a vm.
-To debug, add the `debug` argument to `run.sh` (attach a remote debugger to port 5050).
+To debug, add the `debug` argument to `run-server.sh` (attach a remote debugger to port 5050).
 The API will be exposed on port 5000 when the jar is running.

 Run the API tests